Definition of

 Types of regime

-Citizens can be considered to be in a situation of domination or subordination to the political regime, even when the rulers have been democratically elected.
-Upon coming to power, the leader acquires the capacity to command, which implies that the rest must obey.
-Of course, in this relationship there are limits established by law.
+It can be considered that citizens are in a situation of domination or subordination to the political regime, even when the rulers have been democratically elected.
+Upon coming to power, the leader acquires the ability to command, which means that the rest must obey.
+Of course, there are limits established by law in this relationship.

-Depending on the characteristics of the exercise of power, one can speak of a democratic regime (when the authorities gain access to power and exercise it with respect to democratic norms), a totalitarian regime (the State exercises power without restrictions or controls), a parliamentary regime (Parliament determines the exercise of power), etc.
+Depending on the characteristics of the exercise of power, we can speak of a democratic regime (when the authorities access power and exercise it with respect to democratic norms), a totalitarian regime (the State exercises power without restrictions or controls), a parliamentary regime (the Parliament determines the exercise of power), etc.

 The case of Francoism

-There have been many regimes throughout history that have led people to be subjected to the terrifying and intolerant political impositions of certain dictators.
-Thus, for example, one of the most significant cases is that of Spain, which from 1939, the end of the Civil War, until 1975, was subjected to the Franco regime.
+There are many regimes that have existed throughout history and that have led the people to be subjected to the political, terrifying and intolerant impositions of certain dictators.
+Thus, for example, one of the most significant cases is that of Spain, which from 1939, the end of the Civil War, until 1975, was subject to the Franco regime.

-General Francisco Franco Bahamonde was the one who became the leader of the country and this meant that this land was under a yoke of marked political, social and economic repression.
-Among the most serious consequences of this regime was the shooting and imprisonment of many Spaniards simply for having political ideas that were totally opposed to those imposed by the dictator.
+General Francisco Franco Bahamonde was the one who established himself as leader of the country and that meant that this land was under a yoke of marked political, social and economic repression.
+Among the most serious consequences of this regime is the shooting and imprisonment of many Spaniards simply for having political ideas totally opposite to those imposed by the dictator.

 Diet

-A diet is given by a person's usual diet.
+A dietary regimen is given by a person's usual diet.

 Regime as a historical stage

-However, we must not forget that world history is marked by two stages that used the term regime to define themselves:
+However, we must not forget that the History of the world is marked by two stages that used the term regime to define themselves:

-• Ancien Régime.
-The form of state, marked by an absolute monarchy, which existed prior to the French Revolution, which took place in 1789, is the one that was called by that term.
-Specifically, it was used by all revolutionaries to refer to that stage prior to their establishment in search of freedom and equality.
+• Old Regime.
+The form of state, marked by an absolutist monarchy, that existed prior to the French Revolution, which took place in 1789, is what was called by that term.
+Specifically, this was used by all revolutionaries to refer to that stage prior to their establishment seeking freedom and equality.

 • New Regime.
 In contrast to the previous case, this concept was and is used to define that form of state in which the liberal state becomes the absolute axis and protagonist.
 This means that it can be both a republic and a parliamentary monarchy .